InseeFrLab/global-ghg-emissions/README.md

 -   mining and quarrying

-This extension would require the use of additional information, not found in EDGAR or FIGARO.
+Contrary to the previous one, this extension would require the use of additional information, not currently found in EDGAR or FIGARO.